jadolg/DockerImageSave/README.md

 [![Go](https://github.com/jadolg/DockerImageSave/actions/workflows/go.yml/badge.svg)](https://github.com/jadolg/DockerImageSave/actions/workflows/go.yml)

+## Notice on version 1.x.x

+Version 1.x.x is deprecated and will not receive updates or security patches.
+Please upgrade to version 2.x.x.
+The default service is also now running version 2.x.x which means the old client application does no longer works.
+Version 2.x.x does not need any client application since it works over HTTP(s).

 ## Why?

 Cuba is actively blocked by Docker and this makes difficult to obtain docker images since there is no direct access to